gitKrystan/2025-emberfest/slides.md

 - `<Paginate />` component
 - `@pageHints` argument
-- Extracts non-spec pagination meta for use in `EachLink`
+- Extracts pagination meta for use in `EachLink`

 </v-clicks>